 Part of an effective reporting process is the ability to produce such information with little to no aggravation and in a short time period.
 Utilising fit-for-purpose software will allow for more time being spent making sustainable decisions.

 How Calxa can Help with Reports for Not-for-Profits

 Calxa offers a standard NFP Reporting bundle (template with batched reports) which can eliminate hours, more often days, of report preparation.
-If you want to learn more about how to prepare budgets for your not-for-profit use this practical guide Budgeting Tips for Not-for-Profits.
+If you want to learn more about how to prepare budgets for your not-for-profit use this practical guide Using the Calxa Budgeting Tool.